What’s a yoga instructor called? The Flexibility of A Yoga Instructor’s Title

 This is not to say that if your yoga teacher is staying on their mat during class, they are not trained or not a high-quality teacher.
 They might be a new teacher, as it takes a lot of experience to be able to cue a flow without doing it yourself.
 Or, if the class is more advanced it might not be necessary to offer a lot of cues and adjustments.

-Most yoga teachers combine the instructing and teaching style.
+Most yoga teachers combine the instructing and teaching styles.

 Yoga Therapist